TMS-Namespace/pMenu/README.md

     > https://www.freepik.com/

-##### (the source code of those libraries is included in the source code, to have more flexibility, and keep single targeting framework)😊
+##### (the source code of those libraries is included in the source code, to have more flexibility, and keep single targeting framework)